euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 held from the 27th to the 30th of August 2014 in Cambridge, UK.
 The conference was attended by more than 200 participants, both from academia and industry.

-The conference kicked off with two days of tutorials, divided into a introductory and an advanced track.
+The conference kicked off with two days of tutorials, divided into an introductory and an advanced track.
 The introductory track, presented by Mark Dickinson, David Cournapeau, Ralf Gommers and Phil Elson, gave a quick but thorough overview of the SciPy stack.
 In the mean time, experienced users